philipperemy/philipperemy.github.io/_posts/2016-04-28-configure_gpu_for_deep_learning.md

 layout: post
 title: Configuration of a GPU for Deep Learning (Theano)

-excerpt: Easy tutorial on how to configure properly a GPU for Deep Learning with Ubuntu 14.04 x64 and GTX 460 (this card does not support of CuDNN).
+excerpt: Easy tutorial on how to configure properly a GPU for Deep Learning with Ubuntu 14.04 x64 and GTX 460 (this card does not support CuDNN).
 ---

 I assume that you are running a freshly installed version of Ubuntu or Kubuntu 14.04 LTS x64 and that you have a NVIDIA GPU (at least GTX 460).
 GTX 980 and Titan X should be better :)